 The control knobs may be removed for easier cleaning.
-To remove a knob, pull it straight off the stem.
-If knob is difficult to remove, place a towel or dishcloth between the knob and control panel and pull gently.
-Wash the knobs in soap and water or a vinegar and hot water solution.
+To remove knob, pull it straight off the stem.

+Wash the knobs in soap and = water or a vinegar and hot water solution but do not soak.

 Metal parts can be cleaned with soap and water.
 Do not use steel wool, abrasives, ammonia, acids or commercial oven cleaners.
 Dry with a soft cloth.